M66B/FairEmail/FAQ.md

 * Multiple select: swiping is easier and doesn't have the risk of accidental touches, so multiple select would not add anything.
 * Swipe left/right for previous/next message: this would be confusing since sometimes a message and sometimes a message conversation would be shown.
 * Preview message text: this is not always possible because the message text is initially not downloaded for large messages and besides that the subject is supposed to tell what the message is about.
+* Filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for executing filter rules.

 <a name="FAQ16"></a>
 **(16) Why are messages not being synchronized?**